LtSnakePlissken/Q/docs/dapp-timelocks.md

-# Time lock management
+# Time Lock Management

 Time locks give you the option to transfer the native asset Q to a recipient, allowing him to dispose of and use the token in a desired way, but without having the possibility to transfer the asset within a given time frame.
 The possible actions are depending on the time lock category, i.e. in which smart contract they are locked.

 The time lock mechanism is designed using a 2-step linear release logic.
 A start date defines the time until the amount is completely locked.
 Between start date and end date, the amount of tokens which can be withdrawn increases linearly from 0 to full amount.
 After the end date, the tokens are not locked anymore and can be withdrawn.

-## This can be done with time locked Q tokens
+## This can be done with time locked Q Tokens

   - Earn rewards on Q tokens in Q vault
   - Use Q tokens for governance tasks, e.g. increase voting weight and participate on votings